 According to eyewitness reports, the police escort was in the lead and the large commercial truck was following.
 The police escort apparently passed by the exit of the turnaround area without incident.
 However, as the truck carrying the front-loader passed by the exit to the turn-around area, the double-long bus also exited the turnaround in an attempt to make a right turn.
 The bus struck the flatbed truck causing both vehicles to careen into the Blooming Artist Studio.

-The SEPTA bus came to rest blocking all lanes of traffic and blocking the sidewalks on both sides of the road.
+The SEPTA bus came to rest blocking all the traffic lane and blocking the sidewalks on both sides of the road.
 Oxford Avenue was closed for hours until roughly 8 p.m.
-According to one individual interviewed by NBC10 and inside the Blooming Artist Studio at the time of the wreck, “I was sitting like right in the middle painting and I heard this terrible crash.
-I looked up and saw a truck at my window.
-The worst part was when I came out.
-A woman was screaming.
-I was so lucky that it didn’t swing over to the right because that’s where I was.”
+According to one individual interviewed by NBC10 and inside the Blooming Artist Studio at the time of the wreck.
+She was in the painting session and there was a loud terrible crash.
+When she looked up, there was a truck at her window.

 What Injuries Occurred As a Result of the Fox Chase Bus Crash?

 In the bus accident, three injuries were reported.
 However, details about the exact nature of those injuries have been rather sparse.
-According to one individual who was present immediately following the crash, “I jumped out and went into the front of the bus to see if everybody was alright.
-There was an older lady on the floor and a middle-aged woman who was in the middle of the bus.
-She was on the floor.”
+According to one individual who was present immediately following the crash, “I jumped out and went into the front of the bus to see if everybody was alright.”
 Thus, it appears that at least two of the injured on the SEPTA bus were older individuals.
 The fact that they were found on the ground could mean that they suffered simple injuries such as bumps, bruises, cuts, and abrasions.
 However, it is also possible that the force of the impact could have resulted in more serious injuries such as broken bones or a traumatic brain injury (TBI).
 The third reported injury was apparently to the driver of the SEPTA bus.
 Further details regarding the nature of the bus driver’s injuries were not available.
 Reports also indicate the driver of the commercial truck was not injured in the crash.
 The three injured individuals were transported to Aria Health Torresdale for observation and treatment.
 It appears that all three have been released after receiving treatment for their non-life threating injuries.

 Injured in a SEPTA Bus, Train, or Trolley Crash?